 I have seen that PaperCut supports internal users.
 What about internal Groups?

-Internal Groups are also called “additional groups” as they are usually defined/used in addition to the groups already provided by your domain/directory.
-Additional groups are defined in a text file and may be composed of members who exist either in the domain or are PaperCut Internal Users.
+Internal Groups are also called “additional groups” as they are usually defined and used ‘in addition’ to the groups already provided by your domain/directory.
+Additional groups are defined in a text file and may be composed of users who exist either in the domain or are PaperCut Internal Users.

 Some additional discussion can be found in the manual here.

-keywords: groups, group, internal, extra
+keywords: groups, group, internal, extra, local groups